cdcabrera/node-sinj/README.md

 There is a noticeable difference in the use of an object instead of an array to pull in available modules.
-Instead the object provides a mechanism for loading and caching required modules while assigning them to required keys/ids similar to how AngularJS .
+Instead the object provides a mechanism for loading and caching required modules while assigning them to required keys/ids similar to how AngularJS pulls in resources.
 These mechanics in turn provide the available scope/context for the loaded modules.

 Create your app... pull all your modules in.